-Princeton University: Supplemental Essay Prompts and Tips
+Princeton Supplemental Essays 2023-24 – Prompts and Advice

 (Want to learn more about How to Get Into Princeton?
 Visit our blog entitled: How to Get Into Princeton: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

-Below are Princeton’s essay prompts for the 2021-22 admissions cycle with accompanying advice about how to tackle each one:
+Below are Princeton’s essay prompts for the 2023-24 admissions cycle with accompanying advice about how to tackle each one:

-2) Princeton has a longstanding commitment to service and civic engagement.
-Tell us how your story intersects (or will intersect) with these ideals.
+2) Princeton has a longstanding commitment to understanding our responsibility to society through service and civic engagement.
+How does your own story intersect with these ideals?
+(250 words or fewer)

-More About You
+Princeton Supplemental Essays – More About You

 Please respond to each question in 50 words or fewer.
 There are no right or wrong answers.
 Be yourself!